Side by Side Staff

 Mary A. Sullivan, Charlottesville Youth Programs Coordinator

 Mary A. Sullivan received her undergraduate and graduate degrees from the University of Virginia.
-She has provided education and counseling to adolescents and young adults and those who care for and about them for over 25 years.
+She has provided education and counseling to adolescents, young adults, and those who care for and about them for over 25 years.
 Working with this population means advocating fiercely for them as well, and she has enormous respect for how youth and young adults handle the challenges they face.
 In addition to her Side by Side position, she is the adolescent advocacy and outreach program director at the UVA Teen and Young Adult Health Center.

 She is a very proud mother of three passionate and compassionate young adults: Lucy, 27; Jackson, 24; and Isabel, 21.